sgibson91/ssi-fellowship/ssi-script.md

 #### Slide 5

 mybinder.org is a free-to-use website that allows a code repository to be run in the cloud and easily shared via a single, clickable link.
-It achieves this by capturing a documented software environment from a public repository.
+Three ingredients are needed for Binder, which are: code or notebooks in one of many supported languages, these should be published in a public repository and accompanied by documented software dependencies.
+This allows mybinder.org to serve the notebooks to anyone over the cloud.

 #### Slide 6

-BinderHub is the computational infrastructure that underpins mybinder.org and collects together different tools, including JupyterHub and Kubernetes.
+BinderHub is the computational infrastructure that powers mybinder.org and collects together different tools, including JupyterHub and Kubernetes.
+This is an open source project that is free for anyone to deploy in their own institutions.

 #### Slide 7